Saint George's Day in Catalonia: Sant Jordi's legend and the Rose Fair

 Before 1931, April 23 was simply known as the Day of the Rose or Sant Jordi's Day in Catalonia.

-The story begins with real events on April 23, 303 AD, when Romans beheaded a soldier named George, probably in Greece.
+The story is based on real events from April 23, 303 AD, when Romans beheaded a Christian soldier named George, probably in Greece.
 The story of this knight then developed into a legend over hundreds of years.
 In Catalonia the legend involved Sant Jordi killing a dragon and saving a princess.
-When Jordi slew the dragon, a rose bush grew from the blood of the dragon, and the knight presented one of these roses to the princess.
+When Jordi slew the dragon, a rose bush grew from the blood of the dragon, and the knight picked the most beautiful red rose and offered it to the princess.
 According to legend, a rose bush grows there every April.
-A Catalan variation to the traditional legend places George's story as having occurred in the town of Montblanc, in the region of Tarragona.
+A Catalan variation to the traditional legend places the events of Jordi’s story in the town of Montblanc, in the region of Tarragona.

-The legend of the saint spread throughout the Principality of Catalonia until, in 1456, he was officially named by the Catalan Courts (the parliament) as the patron saint of Catalonia, and the annual commemoration with roses began.
-The first Catalan printed book was published in 1474.
+This legend emerged in the 11th century and spread throughout the Principality of Catalonia in the 13th century.
+In 1201, king Peter II founded the Order of Sant Jordi d'Alfama, with its headquarters in Catalonia's south.
+The celebrations associated with Sant Jordi began around 1427, with the Palau de la Generalitat in Barcelona hosting a Rose Fair.
+In 1456 the General Court of Catalonia (the parliament) named Sant Jordi as the patron saint of Catalonia, and the annual commemoration with roses was institutionalized.

 In the early 1700s, with the fall of the city of Barcelona and the ascension of the Bourbons to the Spanish throne, Sant Jordi's Day began to fall out of favor.
 It was not until the end of the 1800s, with the Renaixença, that Sant Jordi's day regained its previous popularity within Catalonia.
+From 1914 to 1923, the Commonwealth of Catalonia (the first recognized administration for the entirely of Catalonia since 1833) actively supported the revival of the celebration.